This article was first published in Stepparentmagazine.com

 One of the biggest sources of conflict I see in step-families is how chores are assigned and who enforces the chores.
 Some people advise stepparents stay completely clear of any chore assigning and enforcement.
 While on the surface this seems like good advice, it’s advice that often leaves stepparents feeling powerless in their homes.

 Each home is different.
 Each family structure is different.
 I’m going to outline some scenarios and possibilities and then suggest that you and your partner, and even the children, sit down together and create a system that works for you.
-There are some basics make this whole process easier and I’d recommend reading this article first (link to All is not Fair in Step-Family Chores).
+There are some basics make this whole process easier and I’d recommend reading this article first ( All is not Fair in Step-Family Chores).

 Once you understand that there is no one size fits all, even within your own family unit, it becomes a lot easier to design a system that will work for all the members of your family.
 Recognising the impact of transition on both the kids and the adults, and how children moving from one family system to another impacts their capacity is the cornerstone of setting up a chore system that works.